Frequently Asked Questions

 I just started a nonprofit.
 Can you help us get a grant?

-No. We generally recommend that nonprofits wait until they have an audit and at least two years of operating experience and measurable outcomes before applying for a grant.
+No, we don’t work with nonprofits that are less than two years old.
+We generally recommend that nonprofits wait until they have an audit and at least two years of operating experience and measurable outcomes before applying for a grant.
 Applying for and managing grant funds requires capacity and established infrastructure, so it’s usually an intermediate step in a nonprofit’s growth.
-RIC can help you get grant-ready but it does require an investment.
-Contact us to talk more about your current capacity and needs.
-We also recommend Catapult Connections, which offers a fantastic coaching package to help nonprofits get grant-ready.
+You can work with a consultant to get grant-ready but it does require an investment.
+We recommend Catapult Connections, which offers a fantastic coaching package to help nonprofits get grant-ready.

 What do you charge?